-- Geometric grid classes can be encoded by words over a finite alphabet. - Words are wqo by Higman's Lemma.
+- Geometric grid classes can be encoded by words. - Words are wqo by Higman's Lemma.

 The Graph of a Matrix

 • Graph of a matrix, G(M), formed by connecting together all non-zero entries that share a row or column and are not "separated" by any other nonzero entry.